Tengku Zatashah: Personal life

 Mennesson converted to Islam prior to their wedding and learnt under Algerian-born Dr Dalil Boubakeur, the Grand Imam and rector of the Grande Mosquée de Paris, who is also the head of the French-Muslim association.
 The couple married at the Grande Mosquée de Paris, France on 10 November 2007.
 The solemnization ceremony was also officiated by Dr Dalil Boubakeur.

 A wedding reception was held on 28 February 2008 at Istana Alam Shah, Klang.
 Sharafuddin of Selangor hosted the dinner at the Royal Banquet Hall, which was served by personnel from Royal Malaysian Navy.
 Tengku Amir Shah gave a speech at the event, saying that his sister is a "funny and hardworking girl".
 Among the guests who attended the reception were the then-Regent of Perak, Raja Dr Nazrin Shah and his wife Raja Puan Besar Perak Tuanku Zara Salim, the then-Selangor Mentri Besar, Khir Toyo and wife, and the wife to the then-Deputy Prime Minister of Malaysia, Rosmah Mansor.
 Guests were entertained by musicians from Gamelan Diraja Selangor and Shah Alam City Council orchestra.

+In 2025, Zatashah was commended Honorary Vice-Commander of Malaysian Civil Defence Force (Angkatan Pertahanan Awam Malaysia) for her work with Food Bank Malaysia Foundation, involving herself in rescue missions to deliver food to victims with APM.